michaelgrifalconi/truffleGopher/README.md

 Credits goes to the original project: [truffleHog](https://github.com/dxa4481/truffleHog) which I used as baseline to design this Go implmentation.

-Due to design differences, do not expect any compatibility with the original TruffleHog even though the end result is expected to be the same.
+Due to design differences, do not expect any compatibility with the original TruffleHog even though the main goal is the same.

  - written golang
  - designed to be integrated as package, CLI is only a convenience tool (See GitPD project)